Medical Laboratory Technology

 Program Description

-The Medical Laboratory Technology (MLT) program prepares graduates to work as medical lab technicians qualified to perform various laboratory procedures, including low-, medium-, and high-complexity testing.
-The MLT program includes instruction in the laboratory disciplines of microbiology, hematology, medical chemistry, transfusion medicine, urinalysis, and lab operations.
-Coursework is closely connected to student laboratory opportunities.
-After completing the theory for the discipline, clinical internship experiences are arranged offering students opportunities to practice in real-world laboratory environments.
+The Medical Laboratory Technology (MLT) program prepares graduates to work as medical lab technicians qualified to perform various laboratory procedures including low-, medium-, and high-complexity testing.
+The MLT program includes instruction in the laboratory disciplines of phlebotomy, medical microbiology, hematology and hemostasis, medical chemistry, transfusion medicines, urinalysis and body fluids and lab operations.
+Coursework includes online didactic classes, student laboratory and clinical internships.

 Application to the Medical Laboratory (MLT) Program opens in early August each year for January (spring semester) program admission.
 The priority application period ends in mid-October; however, applications may be accepted after this date if program space is available.
 Contact the Health Professions Advisor by calling 208-625-2320 for additional program and application information.